 In 2010 I received the annual Service Award from Stein Collectors International (SCI) for the establishment of Stein Marks.
 Then in 2012, I was extremely gratified when Stein Marks was further appreciated, with SCI's premier annual award; the title of "Master Steinologist".
 Stein Marks is not just the work of one man.
 It would have got nowhere without the help and assistance of many people both inside and outside the stein collecting community.
 Therefore I have dedicated this award to all those people who have helped with both photographs and the results of their research.
 Without them it would never have happened.
 Stein Marks will always be a work in progress, so I look forward to collaboration with an even wider cross-section of stein collectors in the future.

 Stop Press!
-Stein Marks will be relocating its Corporate Headquarters ;^)) to a town near the historic city of Worcester: the site of the final battle of the English Civil War, the home of fine porcelain and the original home of the famous Worcester sauce.
-I am sorry therefore, I will be unable to answer questions on stein identification until June of this year.
+Stein Marks has now relocated its Corporate Headquarters ;^)) to a town near the historic city of Worcester: the site of the final battle of the English Civil War, the home of fine porcelain and the original home of the famous Worcester sauce.